st3v3nhunt/dotfiles/README.md

 ## iTerm2 preferences

-iTerm2 perferences are stored @ `/plists/com.googlecode.iterm2.plist`.
+iTerm2 preferences are stored @ `/plists/com.googlecode.iterm2.plist`.
 Within iTerm2
-this setting will need to be enetred before these will be used.
+this setting will need to be entered before these will be used.
 Go to `Preferences->General` and enter `~/code/dotfiles/plists` into the option for `Load preferences from a custom folder or URL:`.